Owning A Dog

 The first thing that should be mentioned about your responsibilities as an owner of a dog is that you now have a new addition to the family which demands care and attention.
 Before you purchase a dog, make sure you are willing to make a lifetime commitment and the sacrifices necessary to provide for this animal.
 Dogs don't need much to survive, however many people ignore the most basic needs of a dog.

-1) Love and Affection - Huskys and German Shephers are both smart breeds and they are also very sensitive.
+1) Love and Affection - Huskys are a smart breed, and they are also very sensitive.
 They will do most anything for attention, even negative attention if they can't get any other kind.
 They look to you for guidance as their "pack leader".
-You provide for all your dog's need including leadership and he/she in return serves you.
+You provide for all your dog's needs, including leadership, and he/she in return serves you.
 Be careful not to allow your dog to rule you, as this is not a good situation for either you or your dog.
 A secure dog is one that knows he is loved, adored, fed and most importantly knows he has one or more leaders who he/she can trust with their lives.